-In 1771, when he was 16-years-old, he became involved in a jealous fight involving a woman.
+In 1771, when he was 16 years old, he became involved in a jealous fight involving a woman.
 Believing he had killed a man, he fled into the wilderness of West Virginia, Kentucky, and Ohio, where for years, he went by the name “Simon Butler.”
 He learned to adapt and survive in the wilderness.

 By 1775, Kenton had moved to Boonesborough, Kentucky.
 For the next few years, he worked as a scout for the settlement, often coming in contact with the local American Indians.

-Finally in June, 1779 Simon was sent to Fort Detroit as part of a prisoner trade with the British.
+Finally, in June 1779, Simon was sent to Fort Detroit as part of a prisoner trade with the British.
 He was soon freed and returned to service under George Rogers Clark.

 Kenton started exploring the area of the Mad River Valley of Ohio and making claims as early as 1788.
-Kenton first saw the area a decade before while he was held as a prisoner with the Shawnee and vowed that if he survived he would return.
+Kenton first saw the area a decade before while he was held as a prisoner with the Shawnee and vowed that if he survived, he would return.

 During the next several years, Kenton lived a relatively quiet life.
-He settled near Maysville, Kentucky, where he married Martha Dowden and purchased some large tracts of land.
+He settled near Maysville, Kentucky, where he married Martha Dowden and purchased large tracts of land.
 The couple would have four children together.

 After Kenton’s wife died in a house fire, the widower married Elizabeth Jarboe in 1798 and moved to Ohio.
 He had six children with her.
 They lived near present-day Springfield.

-In April, 1799, Kenton and his associate, Colonel William Ward, led a group of families from Mason County, Kentucky to an area between present-day Springfield and Urbana, Ohio.
+In April 1799, Kenton and his associate, Colonel William Ward, led a group of families from Mason County, Kentucky, to an area between present-day Springfield and Urbana, Ohio.